 If you’re looking for ways to improve the quality of your customer service, you’ve probably already met conversation reviews — systematic internal customer service reviews.
 You cannot know how your team communicates with the customers unless you look at the actual conversations they are having.

 However, if you have thousands of tickets coming in every month, it could take days to analyze it all.
 Luckily, we’ve got some tried and tested internal customer service best practices that can help you get internal reviews done in a matter of minutes.

 Internal reviews can be done in the form of manager reviews, self-reviews, and peer reviews.
-Each have their own pros and cons, but peer reviews are definitely by far the most time-efficient ones.
+Each has its own pros and cons, but peer reviews are definitely by far the most time-efficient ones.